 In 2017/18, 3.1 million tonnes of freight was exported from the West Coast to other regions (all modes) with 1.7 million tonnes imported19.
 Unequal incoming and outgoing freight flows on the road network reduce the efficiency of freight on the West Coast.
 Much of the goods that are exported from the region do so by rail, while many commodities come in via road.
-So, many vehicles travelling out of the region are 'pushing fresh air' with unused capacity.
-There is an opportunity to improve the efficiency of freight by increasing the number of HPMV and 50MAX trucks and the number of roads that these vehicles can travel on to reduce the overall number of trips and travel time.
+So, many vehicles travelling out of condition-based replacement (PGF)